gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2023-12-30-multitasking-is-not-so-cool.md

 Every team wants to move fast - Developers want to be as productive as possible, and managers also need tasks to be delivered sooner.
 Unless your role grows from a developer who has faced productivity issues, as a manager, it takes time to understand that multitasking is not everyone's cup of tea.
 As a developer, it is equally important to communicate and solve your productivity issues.

-If you're someone who has faced these issues, please share your experiences.
-If you're someone who is still facing this, let's talk in the comments :)